RRISTM/stm32h7rs_ospi/readme.md

 ![debug setup](./img/24_03_11_427.gif)

-If you are using application for debug.
-You will start in Hardfault.
-It is because the debugger start the Application directly.
-He not reset the device.
-You must click on reset to physically reset the device and allow him to jump to bootloader.
-And then run to applciation.
+If you are using the application for debugging, you will encounter a HardFault exception immediately upon starting.
+This occurs because the debugger starts the application directly without resetting the device.
+To address this, you must manually click 'Reset' to physically reset the device, which allows it to jump to the bootloader, and then proceed to run the application.